TrustFinity/patdryburgh.com/_projects/tools-toys.md

 ## The Logo &amp; Masthead

 Tools &amp; Toys' audience is smart, creative, and adventurous.
 They are as comfortable in front of a BBQ as they are a keyboard and have a finely-tuned sense of quality.
-In designing the logo, we wanted to set Tools &amp; Toys apart from other gadget-focused publications.
-By leaning into a more outdoorsy look, I was able to design a logo that sits as the centrepiece of the site's masthead.
+In designing the logo, we wanted to set Tools &amp; Toys apart.
+Rather than relying a Grotesque or Modern typeface common among most publications in the genre, I used [Lust Script][ls] by [Neil Summerour][ns] to design a logo that spoke to a feeling of adventure and exploration.

+{% include image.html src="/images/work/tools-toys-logo.png" alt="Tools &amp; Toys Logo and Navigation" %}

 In contrast with the logo's flowing nature, the site's navigation was designed to be sturdy and structural.
 It allows users to quickly navigate between categories on the site, search for content, and engage further with the publication.